 It’s been a while since I’ve shared a dessert with you all!
-It’s also been a while since I posted a recipe.
 I’ve had the urge to play around with some raw slices and chocolates and wanted to include the ingredient, rose in one of them.

 I went with the slice and the complimentary chocolate to sweeten everyone’s taste buds.
 The chocolates I’ll make will be either coconut or peppermint centred.
 If you have any preference in which flavour you’d prefer, please let me know in the comments below!